pipobscure/pipobscure/_posts/2015-06-29-cinematicsymphony-this-is-so-accurate-at.markdown

 ---
 layout: post
-title: "> This is so accurate.
+title: "This is so accurate.
 At school, we literally have children who will watch our facial expressions to see if them falling is as bad as they think it might be."
 date: 2015-06-29 20:02:17 Z